proxmox/proxmox-backup/docs/introduction.rst

 ------------

 Proxmox Backup Server uses a `client-server model`_.
-The server stores the backup data and provides an API to create and manage data stores.
+The server stores the backup data and provides an API to create and manage datastores.
 With the API, it's also possible to manage disks and other server-side resources.

 The backup client uses this API to access the backed up data.
 With the command